 Usually rapid tests are taken.
 All positive rapid test results must be confirmed by a PCR test taken within 24 hours.

-b) Testing 7 days after arrival
+b) Mandatory testing 7 days after arrival

 4. Other screening after infection control assessment